Performance Testing: Types, Metrics, and Tools to Use

 With a physical test environment in place to run the tests, you can finally turn your test designs into actual performance test cases and scripts.
 Every test case will include concise information on the testing procedure, execution conditions (different workload scenarios), and expected results (including how they relate to business functions).

-Execute the performance tests
+Execute the Performance Tests

 Now it is time to run the tests.
 Monitor the test environment and the performance of your system and its components against different load conditions.
 Validate the gathered data and document the results into concise performance reports for further analysis.

-Analyze, optimize, and retest
+Analyze, Optimize, and Retest

 After you’ve consolidated the gathered data into concise reports, you can adjust the tests, compare the results, and work on ways to address the identified bottlenecks on the system, hardware, and network levels.
 Each round of retesting will help you introduce small adjustments to your test environment and systems until you’ve fine tuned the performance of your software solution to a desired level.